TedTschopp/tedt.org/_posts/Blog Posts/2007-01-26-93-year-old-blogger-it-bothers-me-that-i-have-to-go.md

 image-credits-title: ''
 image-description: ''
 image-title: ''

+monster-or-magical-or-religious-ideas: ''
-keywords: ''
+year-the-event-took-place: ''
-layout: post
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: ''
-subtitle-url: ''
-tags: ''
-title: 93-year-old blogger - It Bothers Me That I Have To Go
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 I saw this on Digg, and thought I would like to share it with my friends, and save a copy of it for myself.